 Experience: Go crabbing off the harbour wall in Saundersfoot.

 Visit: Folly Farm Adventure Park – an all-round family day out with farm and zoo animals, multiple play areas, unique experiences and special events.

-Are you looking for a family holiday that’s a bit different?
+Are you looking for a family holiday in Wales that’s a bit different?
 Decked out with all the home comforts you'll need; this luxury safari tent is a unique glamping experience that your children will always remember.
 Set beneath the Skirrid Mountain on a small farm, by night you’ll doze under the stars, and during the day, you’ll introduce the kids to the resident farm animals and stroll through miles of meadow and woodlands.
 Stay here during the spring and summer holidays to experience the beautiful countryside doused in colour and the fields full of baby animals.

 More than six of you?
 Book with Skirrid Skies and Blorenge Skies for a bigger family holiday.

 Experience: Take the children to find rope swings in the woods and picnic in the meadows.